untitaker/medien-diff/README.md

 1. Run `make refresh` to spawn a refresh job.
 You will need to run this regularly, in a cronjob of some sort, to keep your Twitter account active.
 2. Run `make worker` to run an additional process to help the previous process with downloading and processing.
-3. Run `make queues` to view pending and failed jobs.
+3. Run `make server` and go to `http://127.0.0.1:5000/queues` to view pending and failed jobs.
 If sending a tweet fails, you have the option to retry it or delete it.
 All other job failures are discarded immediately.

 ## Crash reporting